rbaset5/twitter-sentiment-prediction/README.md

 - Random Forest
 - Gradient Boosting

 When doing feature engineering, we used both Bag of Words and TF-IDF.
-Bag of words counts how many times a word appears in a document or talliest the count.
-The words allow us to compare documents and guage the similarities for different applications.
+Bag of words counts how many times a word appears in a document or tallest the count.
+The words allow us to compare documents and gauge the similarities for different applications.
 TF-IDF judges the topic of an article by the words it contains.
-Words are givent weight and measures relevance, not frequency.
+Words are given weight and measures relevance, not frequency.
 Word counts in other words, are replaced with TF-IDF scores across the dataset.

 We tested both Bag of Words and TF-IDF for each model to determine which algorithm of the two performs best.
 In the next section below we display the results of our findings.